Sefaria/Sefaria-Project/sefaria/helper/crm/crm.md

 ```

 ## CRM Interfaces
+The `CrmConnectionManager` base class defines methods to perform the following actions.

+Concrete classes of `CrmConnectionManager` should implement a `get_connection` function that authenticates
+the Sefaria application and returns a Requests session object.

 ## Diagrams - key

 `User` - Human User of Sefaria Application

+`Administrator` - Human administrator, likely someone who works at Sefaria

 `Sefaria` - Sefaria application (backend)

 `Databases` - Sefaria application databases (represents both the Mongo & the User/SQL DB)

 `CRM` - Customer Relationship Management system.
-Black box (assumption is that the CRM interfaces with 3rd-party
+Assumption is that the CRM interfaces with 3rd-party
-systems: these are not documented here.
-We only document the interfaces with the CRM)
+systems.

 ## User Sign-Up for Account